-Her and her sister live very close to me now.
-Their parents come up to visit during holidays.
+She and her sister live very close to me now.
+Their parents come up to visit during the holidays.
 When we are all in a room together, it’s blissful.
 It feels great to be the majority.

 We can make kalua pig and mochi soup, and lament how impossible it is to find limu for poke up here.
 We can wax rhapsodic about how much we miss lau lau and napples and huli-huli chicken, without having explain what they are.
 We can cheerfully argue who had the best lilikoi chiffon pie (Dee Lite!) and malasadas (Champion!) back home and then ask someone to pass the shou without clarifying that we mean soy sauce.

 We can indulge in a bit of reverse racism, too — if that’s even a thing when you are a minority even among other minorities?
 Mainland haoles are so rude all the time.
 I know, they are loud and they talk too much.
 They can’t tell Asians apart!
 What’s a registry?
 Don’t they know we give cash at weddings?
 Why are all the town names pronounced nothing like how they are spelled?
 They call this strip of cold gray water and stones a beach?